Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 What counts as PII in AI and LLM projects?

-Treat anything that can identify a person directly or indirectly as PII/personal data: names, emails, phone numbers, government IDs, precise location, account identifiers, and combinations of attributes that make a person identifiable.
-In AI workflows, PII can appear in prompts, retrieved documents, tool outputs, logs, and evaluation datasets.
-If you can link it back to a user, assume it is personal data.
+Treat any information that can identify a person directly or indirectly as PII/personal data, including names, emails, phone numbers, IDs, precise location, user account identifiers, and combinations of attributes.
+In LLM workflows, PII can appear in prompts, retrieved documents, logs, evaluation datasets, and tool outputs.

 How do I stop PII from being sent to an external LLM API?